 Sometimes just a scent of threat has prompted Mubarak into acting.
 The secretary-general of the Arab League, Amr Moussa, was Egypt’s foreign minister from 1991 to 2001 but lost that position because of his popularity with Egyptians.
 The last straw for Mubarak was rumoured to have been the highly popular song by singer Shaaban Abdel Rahim which, reflecting the widespread sentiment of ordinary Egyptians, included the now-famous line, “I hate Israel and I love Amr Moussa.”
 At least he got the Arab League position; Ayman Nour got nothing, and reportedly was physically abused during his arrest.
 Amr Moussa could well be the next president: he has hinted that he will run for the position when polls are held, and is as popular as when Shaaban sang about him a decade ago.

 Quite popular too, and astute, is Mohamed ElBaradei.
 Originally a lawyer and then a diplomat, he became famous as the head of the International Atomic Energy Agency from 1997 to 2009, a period that included 9/11, the 2003 Iraq war and years of investigations into Iran’s nuclear program.
 He has garnered support from several key groups involved in the current protests, probably including the Muslim Brotherhood (although their exact position on and links with ElBaradei remain uncertain), to lead an interim coalition if and when Mubarak leaves office.
-ElBaradei has been the most visible senior and international figure in the protests, and would probably be favoured by much of the international community.
+ElBaradei has been the most visible senior and figure in the protests, and would probably be favoured by much of the community.
 But he has lived outside Egypt for a long time, and even as an interim leader might struggle to build the base necessary to win an election convincingly under a new, permanent political system.

 A final possibility is that power will again be transferred to a military officer or senior official.
 The new vice-president, Omar Suleiman, is technically the most likely candidate.
 Only appointed on 29 January – before that Mubarak had no nominated successor, most assuming that he was setting up his son Gamal to replace him – Suleiman previously was head of national intelligence, after a military career.
-He is loyal to Mubarak and not widely accepted on the streets – undermining his chances – but he reportedly is acceptable to many other countries, and has spent parts of his career fighting Islamic radicals, negotiating internationally, and engaging in other duties that would train him well for the presidency.
+He is loyal to Mubarak and not widely accepted on the streets – undermining his chances – but he reportedly is acceptable to many other countries, and has spent parts of his career fighting Islamic radicals, negotiating ly, and engaging in other duties that would train him well for the presidency.
 His fate will probably come down to whether the military would support him; they may prefer someone else still in uniform such as the Chief of Staff Lieutenant General Sami Annan, who would also find favour in Washington, and probably on the street – more so than Suleiman, certainly.

 Mubarak is on borrowed time.
 The most he can do is cling to power until September, as he is trying to do.
 That might just work, if he can wear down the protesters and keep them as divided as possible.
 Regardless of when he goes, his main interest is in leaving the country with as much of his dignity and family money intact as possible.
 He probably does, also, truly want to leave the country stable, and have elections follow his departure, if mostly for the sake of his legacy.
 The outcome of any such elections is hard to predict; victory would rely on support bases yet to be built, and negotiations yet to take place.
 There are plenty of contenders, however, and despite what Mubarak would have had the world believe for the last twenty-nine years, many of those contenders are capable and, indeed, preferable to the “laughing cow.” •